gupta-nu/AutoOps/README.md

 A: AutoOps includes safety features like dry-run mode, input validation, and RBAC.
 Always test in staging first.

 **Q: Can I extend AutoOps with custom agents?**
 A: Absolutely!
 The LangGraph architecture makes it easy to add new agents.
-See `docs/development.md` for details.
+Check the source code in `src/agents/` for examples.

 **Q: How do I backup task history?**
 A: Task data is stored in the configured database.
 Enable `ENABLE_TASK_PERSISTENCE=true` and backup the data directory.